Artemis: Relations with men

+According to Diodorus, Britomartis was a nymph and a huntress known for her use of nets, for which she became a beloved companion of Artemis.
+Minos, king of Crete and a half-brother of Artemis, took interest in Britomartis and pursued her for nine months.
+Britomartis continually fled his advances, and to escape, she at last leapt into the sea (possibly from Mount Dikte) and landed in fishermen's nets.
+She became entangled but was rescued by Artemis, who then made her a goddess.Eurystheus commanded Heracles to catch the Ceryneian hind in the hope that it would enrage Artemis and lead her to punish the hero for his desecration of her sacred animal.
+The Cerynian hind used to be the Pleiad Taygete, known as the "Mistress of Animals" and a dear companion of Artemis.
+One day, Zeus pursued Taygete, who invoked her protectress, who in turn saved her from her father by turning her into the hind.
+As Heracles was returning with the hind to present it to Eurystheus, he encountered Artemis and her brother Apollo.
+He begged the goddess for forgiveness, explaining that he had snared the hind as part of his penance, but promised to return it to the wild soon thereafter.
+Convinced by Heracles's earnestness, she forgave him, foiling Eurystheus's plan.

 The river god Alpheus was in love with Artemis, but as he realized he could do nothing to win her heart, he decided to capture her.
 When Artemis and her companions at Letrenoi go to Alpheus, she becomes suspicious of his motives and covers her face with mud so he does not recognize her.
-In another story, Alphaeus tries to rape Artemis' attendant Arethusa.
-Artemis pities the girl and saves her, transforming her into a spring in the temple Artemis Alphaea in Letrini, where the goddess and her attendant drink.
+In another story, Alphaeus tries to rape Artemis's attendant Arethusa.
+Artemis pities the girl and saves her, transforming her into a spring in the temple Artemis Alphaea in Letrini, where the goddess and her attendants drink.

+According to Antoninus Liberalis, Siproites was a Cretan who was metamorphized into a woman by Artemis for having seen the goddess bathing while he was hunting.
+Artemis similarly changed a Calydonian man named Calydon, the son of Ares and Astynome, into stone when he saw the goddess bathing naked.

+Daphnis was a young boy, a son of Hermes, who was accepted by and became a follower of the goddess Artemis; Daphnis would often accompany her in hunting and entertain her with his singing of pastoral songs and playing of the panpipes.

+Artemis taught a man, Scamandrius, how to be a great archer, and he excelled in the use of a bow and arrow with her guidance.

 Bouphagos, son of the Titan Iapetus, sees Artemis and thinks about raping her.
 Reading his sinful thoughts, Artemis strikes him down at Mount Pholoe.

-Daphnis was a young boy, a son of Hermes, who was accepted by and became a follower of the goddess Artemis; Daphnis would often accompany her in hunting and entertain her with his singing of pastoral songs and playing of the panpipes.

-Artemis taught a man, Scamandrius, how to be a great archer, and he excelled in the use of a bow and arrow with her guidance.

 Broteas was a famous hunter who refused to honour Artemis, and boasted that nothing could harm him, not even fire.
 Artemis then drove him mad, causing him to walk into fire, ending his life.

-According to Antoninus Liberalis, Siproites was a Cretan who was metamorphized into a woman by Artemis, for, while hunting, seeing the goddess bathing.
-Artemis changed a Calydonian man named Calydon, son of Ares and Astynome, into stone when he saw the goddess bathing naked.